wkumari/draft-perkins-intarea-multicast-ieee802/README.md

    not be in use.
 In the cases where the IP is assigned to a machine, the router broadcasts an ARP request, gets back an ARP reply, caches this and then can deliver traffic to the host.
-In the cases where the IP address is not in use, the router broadcasts one (or more) ARP requests, and never gets a reply.
-This means that it does not populate the ARP cache, and the next time there is traffic for that IP address it will broadcast ARP requests again.
-The rate of these
+In the cases where